mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

 }
 ```

-Since it's a reactive data structure, the values in a flow are not computed until they are requested.
-A `Flow<T>` it's just a definition of how to compute the values, not the values themselves.
-This is a fundamental difference with collections, sequences, and iterables.
-In fact, we can define an infinite `Flow` quite easily:
+Since it's a reactive data structure, the values in a flow are only computed once requested.
+A `Flow<T>` is just a definition of calculating the values, not the values themselves, which is a fundamental difference with collections, sequences, and iterables.
+We can define an infinite `Flow` quite easily:

 ```kotlin
 val infiniteJLFlowActors: Flow<Actor> = flow {